bfox9900/CAMEL99-ITC/GAMES.TI/GridRunner/readme.md

 # Grid Runner

 This demo was 1st developed by SteveB@atariage.com, to show scrolling the screen to the left.
-Stephan is famous for the creation of a structured BASIC transpiler TICoded, that takes source code in a BASIC dialect that he developed and it outputs a TI Extended BASIC program that can be compile by the BASIC compiler.
+Stefan is famous for the creation of a structured BASIC transpiler TICoded, that takes source code in a BASIC dialect that he developed and it outputs a TI Extended BASIC program that can be compile by the BASIC compiler.

 https://lizardware.de/